 Chairman, Gary Kitching took over team affairs on a temporary basis but was very successful - two wins and a draw in his three matches at the helm before the former Rotherham United, Doncaster Rovers and Altrincham midfielder, Shaun Goodwin was chosen as new manager from a host of applicants with Bryn Webster as his assistant.
 League results were disappointing but the club did reach the semi-final of the Sheffield Senior Cup, narrowly losing 2-1 to Doncaster Rovers at Belle Vue.

 Hopes were high that 2003-04 would see Main challenging for a return to the Premier Division and these hopes were justified as Shaun and Bryn made subtle changes to the side and made it one to be feared as they clinched the second promotion spot

 Shaun's reign as Manager in the Premier Division was relatively short-lived as, despite a good run in the FA Cup, the team struggled and Wilf Race returned to the club and took over in early January 2005.
 Early results were disappointing but Wilf quickly turned things around and the side became a match for anyone in the division, despite losing many key players to wealthier clubs, finishing 8 points clear of relegation.

 Wilf then took a backseat role in the club and former Sheffield United player, Sean Kay, who has a wealth of coaching experience, particularly at Rotherham United, took the reigns for the 2006/2007 campaign.
-Main surprised everyone (even themselves) as they dominated the Premier Division for the first half of the season, putting all the division's "big spenders" to shame before falling away to finish 10th as injuries and suspensions tokk their tool on a small squad of players.
+Main surprised everyone (even themselves) as they dominated the Premier Division for the first half of the season, putting all the division's "big spenders" to shame before falling away to finish 10th as injuries and suspensions took their toll on a small squad of players.